Ask an Attorney

 If the UK IPO considers that your trade mark application does not comply with any of the above, objection will be raised and ultimately registration may be refused.
 To progress the application further the issue must be overcome.

 The trade mark attorneys at Albright IP are experienced in advising and ensuring that your trade mark is likely to be considered registrable, based on the intended usage of your trade mark.
-To seek our professional, cost effective advice, simply fill out the form on the left hand side of this page.
-Alternatively give us a call.
+If you would like further information, please email us directly here or call +44 (0) 1242 691 801 to speak to a qualified British and European Trade Mark attorney.